Schools We Serve

 The homeschool movement has various practices of classical philosophy and pedagogy.
 Some fall within the religious movements and some embrace the democratic model.
 Others embrace a hybrid of sorts where parents and schools work together (much like a university model).
 Often, students attend classes a few days a week and homeschool on other days.

-Our experience as home educators is extensive and allows us to support this model of classical education.
-We come alongside each homeschool, homeschool coop or hybrid school and help them to grow strong in their own unique missions and goals.
+Our team includes some members whose experience as home educators is extensive and allows us to support this model of classical education.
+We come alongside each homeschool, homeschool coop, or hybrid school and help them to grow strong in their own unique missions and goals.

 St. Isidore Academy’s partnership with the University of Dallas has given us the strength and support to help make our vision a reality in a very short amount of time.
 Teachers, students, parents, and administrators are all engaged and genuinely enjoying the education process, which is both rare and a gift.Brandon Barker, Executive Director, St. Isidore Academy